Positive del Pezzo Geometry: Grassmannians, Positive Geometries, and Beyond

-\textbf{Acknowledgement.} We are very grateful to six colleagues for help with this project.
+\textbf{Acknowledgement.} We are very grateful to seven colleagues for help with this project.
 Tobias Boege contributed software for Section \ref{sec3}.
 Moritz Firsching discovered the $E_6$ polytope in~(\ref{eq:firsching}), and Sascha Timme found the ML degree of $Y(3,8)$ with {\tt HomotopyContinuation.jl}.
 Nima Arkani-Hamed offered guidance on binary geometries, and Freddy Cachazo helped us with integrands including (\ref{eq:finalomega}).
 Thomas Endler created the diagrams in Figures \ref{fig:eins} and~\ref{fig:drei}.
+We thank Olof Bergvall for providing references for Theorem \ref{thm:euler} and for useful conversations.
+Finally, we thank the referees for their comments.
+N.E. was funded by the European Union (ERC, UNIVERSE PLUS, 101118787). \begin{tiny} Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them. \end{tiny}

 {\bf Authors' addresses:}